Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-1-Roles/ReadmeFiles/ReadmeHowTheCodeWasCreated.md

             // This flag ensures that the ClaimsIdentity claims collection will be built from the claims in the token JwtSecurityTokenHandler.DefaultMapInboundClaims = false;

-            // Adding authorization policies that enforce authorization using Azure AD roles. services.AddAuthorization(options =>
+            // Adding authorization policies that enforce authorization using Microsoft Entra roles. services.AddAuthorization(options =>
             {
                 options.AddPolicy(AuthorizationPolicies.AssignmentToUserReaderRoleRequired, policy => policy.RequireRole(AppRole.UserReaders));